itallorian/jwt-authentication-nodejs/README.md

-# Dotnet 6 WebAPI with JWT authentication
+# NodeJs Express WebAPI with JWT authentication

-Dotnet application with generation, validation and use of JWT tokens in bearer format during requests.
+Application with generation, validation and use of JWT tokens in bearer format during requests.

 ## References